alexandergrib/studious-guacamole/README.md

 **Blog Page**

 * **Browse All Results**
-* By default, the Blog page displays all terms in the dictionary sorted in alphabetical order allowing all users to scroll down to browse.
+* By default, the Blog page displays all posts shared by users and comments left under each post  allowing users to scroll down to browse.

 **Log In Page**
 * Contains a Bootstrap card with the required input fields for Username and Password.
 It allows registered users to log in to the account and to access additional features.